Use this sub action to rename files that you send to a workflow.

 By prompting for the start sequence number

-When you select the Prompt for the start sequence number every time the action is started option, every time you run the action, FotoStation will display a dialog box that enables you to set the start number for the renaming sequence.
-Since the number directly substitutes the %%INSFNUMBER operator entered into the Change filename to field, it is a good idea to add a dash or an underscore after the static part and before the %%INSFNUMBER part of the filename, for example Newfile_%%INSFNUMBER.
+When you select Prompt for the start sequence number every time the action is started, FotoStation will display a dialog box that enables you to set the start number for the renaming sequence every time you run the action.
+Since the number directly substitutes the %%INSFNUMBER operator entered into the Change filename to field, it is a good idea to add a dash or an underscore after the static part and before the %%INSFNUMBER part of the filename, for example, Newfile_%%INSFNUMBER.

-This way, the underscore will separate the file name you choose from the running number, and if you for example choose 001 as the start number when prompted, the files will be renamed to Newfile_001, Newfile_002, Newfile_003, and so on.
-The files’ current extension will be preserved.
+This way, the underscore separates the file name you choose from the running number, and if you, for example, choose 001 as the start number when prompted, the files will be renamed to Newfile_001, Newfile_002, Newfile_003, and so on.
+The files' current extension will be preserved.

-To rename files according to metadata field content or file information, you can click on the Insert code button.
-This will allow you to choose from all available XMP and EXIF fields and file properties to build a unique file name.
-For example, by choosing #005 Object Name under XMP fields, FotoStation will use the information in the Object Name as filename.
+To rename files according to metadata field content or file information, select Insert code.
+This allows you to choose from all available XMP and EXIF fields and file properties to build a unique file name.
+For example, by choosing #005 Object Name under XMP fields, FotoStation will use the information in the Object Name as the file name.

-You may of course combine the contents of several fields, for instance like this:
+You can combine the contents of several fields, for instance:

-This will combine the content of the Object Name field with the EXIF Date and Time field.
+This combines the content of the Object Name field with the EXIF Date and Time field.
 Underscores or dashes can be inserted in the text field to separate one entry from another.

-Note that all dynamic operators are available by clicking on the Insert code button.
-This means that you can also insert the running numbers dynamic operator %%INSFNUMBER by clicking on this button.
+Note that all dynamic operators are available by selecting Insert code.
+You can also insert the running numbers dynamic operator %%INSFNUMBER by selecting Insert code.

-Tip: It is always a good idea to add a sufficient number of leading zeroes when renaming files using running numbers, since this will ensure that FotoStation sorts the files correctly when you choose to sort by file name, for example when viewing them in thumbnail view.
+Tip: It is always a good idea to add a sufficient number of leading zeroes when renaming files using running numbers.
+This ensures that FotoStation sorts the files correctly when you choose to sort by file name, for example when viewing the files in thumbnail view.

 Including accompanying files in the renaming operation

-This way, when renaming for example image001.jpg, the sidecar files image001.txt, image001.inf and image001.doc will also be renamed.
-There is no limit to how many sidecar files a file can have; any file with the same name as the file being renamed will also be renamed.
+When renaming, for example, image001.jpg, the sidecar files image001.txt, image001.inf, and image001.doc are also renamed.
+There is no limit to how many sidecar files a file can have; any file with the same name as the file being renamed is also renamed.